xchrisbailey/chrisbaileydev_v2/content/posts/java:-inheritance-polymorphism-and-abstracts.md

 ### 👴 Polymorphism

 Polymorphism allows subclasses to be both themselves and the superclass they are inheriting from.
-They will have the ability to call available methods from the superclass, subclass methods are given access to arguments via `java•super()`, and can pass instances of subtypes.
+They will have the ability to call available methods from the superclass, subclass methods are given access to arguments via `super()`, and can pass instances of subtypes.

 ```java
 // create class Item (our super class)